namanbhandari1/capstone/README.md

 ## Milestone 3

+### EDA

+- Started with 3 different CSV files as part of analysis, retrieved from Kaggle:
+    - Rate.csv (12,694,445 rows, 24 columns, 9.3GB loaded)
+    - BenefitsCostSharing.csv (5,048,408, 32 columns, 6.9GB loaded)
+    - PlanAttributes.csv (77353 rows, 176 columns, \__GB loaded)

+- Shrank all CSVs by:
+    - Casting object columns as _category_ columns
+    - Filtered data by 2016 year (as only most recent year is relevant to recommendation analysis)

+- Engineered dataframes by:
+    - Merging some features together to account for mis-spellings and features that are "similar enough" to each other
+    - Creating dummy columns for all the unique features in `Benefits` so users can select by those features
+    - Added some columns from `PlanAttributes` to `Benefits` so users can select by those columns too

+- EDA:
+    - Distribution of monthly premiums for:
+        - Individuals
+        - Tobacco Users
+    - # of plans offered by state (39 states)
+    - Avg. plan premium by state (39 states)

+### Data Dictionary

+- 215 unique plan "types" over an assortment of 207 unique features
+- Data dictionary grouped into 3-4 "types" of features:

+Rate: (users can filter by the ones in **bold**)
+- 'BusinessYear',
+- **'StateCode',**
+- 'RateEffectiveDate',
+- 'RateExpirationDate',
+- 'PlanId',
+- 'RatingAreaId',
+- **'Tobacco',**
+- **'Age',**
+- **'IndividualRate',**
+- 'IndividualTobaccoRate',
+- **'Couple',**
+- **'PrimarySubscriberAndOneDependent',**
+- **'PrimarySubscriberAndTwoDependents',**
+- **'PrimarySubscriberAndThreeOrMoreDependents',**
+- **'CoupleAndOneDependent',**
+- **'CoupleAndTwoDependents',**
+- **'CoupleAndThreeOrMoreDependents',**

+Benefits
+- 215 "unique features"

+Attributes (users can filter by these)
+- 'IsNoticeRequiredForPregnancy',
+- 'IsReferralRequiredForSpecialist',
+- 'ChildOnlyOffering',
+- 'WellnessProgramOffered',
+- 'DiseaseManagementProgramsOffered',
+- 'OutOfCountryCoverage',
+- 'NationalNetwork'

+### Questions

 1. Do you have data fully in hand and if not, what blockers are you facing?
 Ans: I have all my data.
 My data was obtained via Kaggle.